10xOXR/IFED_Milestone_2_Exoplanets/README.md

 ### Noted Issues

-Owing to the use of CSS-Grid for the section layouts, the site is incompatible with all versions of Microsoft Internet Explorer.
-This shouldn't pose much of an issue, as usage of IE has fallen to less than 7% globally (Aug'18) and all other browsers in use support CSS-Grid natively.
+Owing to the use of CSS Grid for the section layouts, the site is incompatible with all versions of Microsoft Internet Explorer.
+This shouldn't pose much of an issue, as usage of IE has fallen to less than 7% globally (Aug'18) and all other browsers in use support CSS Grid natively.

 ## Technologies Used